Maybe 'Crimson Tide' Is a Better Model for Our Times Than 'Caine Mutiny'

 It was helpful to be reminded that most institutions have procedures in place for removal of a presiding officer who is unfit for duty.

 Speaking of the military, maybe ‘The Caine Mutiny’ is not the right model.
-In my post I likened Donald Trump’s current bearing to that of Phillip Queeg, in Herman Wouk’s famed 1950s novel The Caine Mutiny and the subsequent movie.
+In my post I likened Donald Trump’s current bearing to that of Philip Queeg, in Herman Wouk’s famed 1950s novel The Caine Mutiny and the subsequent movie.

 Several readers wrote to note a complication with that comparison.
 In specific, while many people agreed with the similarities between Trump’s behavior and Queeg’s, several pointed out that the moral Herman Wouk seemed to draw from his story worked against the point I was trying to make.